-Apollo Tyres (London) PVT Ltd is a limited liability company incorporated and domiciled in England.
+Apollo Tyres (London) PVT Ltd. is a limited liability company incorporated and domiciled in England.
 The address of the registered office is shown on the company information page.

 The financial statements are prepared in Pound Sterling (£) which is also the company's functional currency.
-The financial statements are for the year ended 31 March 2022 (2021: year ended 31 March 2021).
+The financial statements are for the year ended 31 March 2023 (2022: year ended 31 March 2022).

-The financial statements have been prepared on a going concern basis under the historical cost convention and in accordance with Financial Reporting Standard (FRS) 102, the Financial Reporting Standard applicable in the UK and the Republic of Ireland and the Companies Act 2006.
+The financial statements have been prepared on a going concern basis under the historical cost convention unless otherwise specified within these accounting policies and in accordance with Section 1A of Financial Reporting Standard 102, the Financial Reporting Standard applicable in the UK and the Republic of Ireland and the Companies Act 2006.